davidchatting/Approximate/README.md

 }
 ```

 This example uses an Active Device Handler.
-The `onActiveDevice()` callback function receives both a pointer to a `Device` and a `Approximate::DeviceEvent` for each event.
-This example measures the RSSI of messages sent by the device (`event == Approximate::SEND`) to estimate its distance and renders this as a flashing LED, that speeds up as the distance decreases.
+The `onActiveDevice()` callback function receives both a pointer to a `Device` and a `DeviceEvent` for each event.
+This example measures the RSSI of messages sent by the device (`event == Approximate::SEND`) to estimate its distance and displays this as a flashing LED, that speeds up as the distance decreases.

-The Active Device Handler is set by `Approximate::setActiveDeviceHandler()`, taking a `DeviceHandler` callback function parameter (here `onActiveDevice`), then generating `Approximate::SEND` and `Approximate::RECEIVE` events for active devices.
+The Active Device Handler is set by `Approximate::setActiveDeviceHandler()`, taking a `DeviceHandler` callback function parameter (here `onActiveDevice`), then generating `SEND` and `RECEIVE` events for active devices.
 The full definition for `setActiveDeviceHandler()` is:

 ```
 void setActiveDeviceHandler(DeviceHandler activeDeviceHandler, bool inclusive = true);